chayansraj/Youtube-video-data-analytics-using-AWS/README.md

 3. **AWS Glue**: It is a scalable, serverless data integration service that can be used to discover, prepare, and combine data for application development, analytics, and machine learning.
 AWS Glue consolidates major data integration capabilities into a single service.
 It also provides DataOps tools to effortlessly author, run jobs, and implement business workflows.<br />
 4. **AWS Lambda**: It is a compute service that provides a runtime environment letting you run code without provisioning or managing servers.
 The code is written in Lambda functions and is set to trigger as per the use case and is scaled as per the demand.<br />
 5. **AWS Athena**: It is a query service that allows easy analysis of data stored directly in Amazon S3 using standard SQL.
 Amazon Athena also makes it easy to interactively run data analytics using Apache Spark without having to plan for, configure, or manage resources.
 6. **AWS QuickSight**: It is a cloud-based Business Intelligence service that can be used to deliver easy-to-use insights and answer questions to the stakeholders.
-There are a lot of data integration options where in a single data dashboard, QuickSight can include AWS data, third-party data, big data, spreadsheet data, SaaS data, B2B data, and more.
+There are a lot of data integration options wherein a single data dashboard, QuickSight can include AWS data, third-party data, big data, spreadsheet data, SaaS data, B2B data, and more.

 # Implementation